juju/docs/src/en/help-oracle.md

-Title: Using Oracle GCE with Juju
+Title: Using Oracle Compute with Juju

 # Using Oracle Compute with Juju